Jtrep10/NTK_Experiments/README.md

 At the end of the run, the figures will be generated in the folder.

+Experiments 1-3 are in parts 1-3 in ntk_script.py.
+Experiment 4 is a subsection of part 2.

 ntk_script.py is the final iteration of our code.
 The notebooks folder shows previous iterations and additional experiments that informed our final experimental design.
 These older iterations are intended to show our process and are not fully representative of our final framework.